Chickenpox

 If your child is miserable because of a fever, headache or other aches and pains, you can give paracetamol to make them more comfortable.
 You must follow the dosage instructions on the bottle.
 It is dangerous to give more than the recommended dose.

-Don't give your child aspirin and ibuprofen
+Don't give your child aspirin or ibuprofen

 Aspirin - never give your child or young person aspirin as this may increase the risk of Reye syndrome, which is a rare and serious illness.